IBM/cognos-dashboard-demo/README.md

 Before running locally, please make sure to:
 1. Create a new CDE instance and service credentials in IBM Cloud
 1. Ensure that vcap-local.json contains the CDE credentials
+1. Ensure you update the dde_base_url in config-{env}.js and point it to the correct DDE instance.

 ```bash
 $ npm run build